-DAY CARE - A use which provides daytime care and supervision of any number of children or handicapped, disabled or elderly adults not related by blood or marriage and licensed by the appropriate state agency.
+DAY CARE - A use which provides daytime An operation providing daytime care and supervision of any number of children or handicapped, disabled or elderly adults not related by blood or marriage and licensed by the appropriate state agency.

-DEVELOPER - An owner, the owner's agent, or any other person, firm or organization with authorization from the owner, who intends to improve or to construct improvements upon his or her property.
+DEVELOPER - An owner, the owner's agent, or any other person, firm or organization with authorization from the owner, who intends to improve or to construct improvements upon his or her their property.